-- If you are expected to be released quickly, they will let you wear your own clothes, otherwise you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released quickly, they will let you wear your own clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people that get arrested make it through the process?

 Click here to comment